HighlandINVERNESSFreeNorthChurch(SharonMacleodPERMISSIONBYEMAIL)1 SharonMacleod

 Free North Church

-This impressive Gothic church was designed by local architect Dr Alexander Ross and completed 1893.
+This impressive Gothic church was designed by local architect Dr Alexander Ross and has the largest auditorium in the city.

 Inverness, Highland